Dominic Fritz: Political career

+As mayor of Timișoara

-Following the 2022 Russian invasion of Ukraine and the subsequent refugee crisis, he helped establish coalition of support Timișoara For Ukraine, an initiative that brought NGOs, religious communities, local entrepreneurs and citizens together to support Ukrainian citizens and local authorities, especially from the sister city of Chernivtsi.
+Following the 2022 Russian invasion of Ukraine and the subsequent refugee crisis, he helped establish coalition of support Timișoara for Ukraine, an initiative that brought NGOs, religious communities, local entrepreneurs and citizens together to support Ukrainian citizens and local authorities, especially from the sister city of Chernivtsi.
 Its main objectives are buying vital equipment for Ukraine and developing a complex system for receiving, supporting and integrating refugees arriving in Timișoara.

 Being a vocal campaigner for a less car-centric urban mobility, he has attracted European funding from the Recovery and Resilience Plan for Romania (PNRR) in order to renew the city's public transport fleet.
-The amount of 308 million lei will be used to buy 30 electric buses, 8 trolleybuses and 17 trams.
+The amount of 308 million lei will be used to buy 30 electric buses, eight trolleybuses and 17 trams.
 PNRR is a plan approved in 2021 for Romania's economic recovery package ensuing COVID-19 pandemic, and is part of Next Generation EU economic recovery package.

 In 2021, the local branch of USR elected Fritz as its president, who ran unopposed.

+On 17 January 2022, members of the extremist ultranationalist party Alianța pentru Unirea Românilor (Alliance for the Union of Romanians), along with individuals from the neo-Nazi group Noua Dreaptă (New Right), stormed Timișoara's city hall, chanting slogans against the mayor.
+The incident provoked widespread outrage across Romania.
+In response, the mayors of 23 Romanian cities signed a declaration of solidarity with Fritz and urged the state to adopt a firmer stance against such acts of aggression.

+As president of the Save Romania Union

+At the beginning of the campaign for the 2025 Romanian presidential election, Dominic Fritz was among the USR leaders (alongside Ionuț Moșteanu) who, after an internal poll conducted in April showed that Save Romania Union president Elena Lasconi had only 4.1% of voter support, publicly called on her to withdraw from the presidential race in favor of Nicușor Dan.
+The two argued that such a decision would strengthen Save Romania Union's chances according to the polls and mobilize the electorate against the major political parties.
+However, Lasconi rejected the request, denouncing the internal pressure as a "game of the system."
+Ultimately, at Fritz's proposal, the Save Romania Union's National Bureau decided that the party would officially support the independent candidacy of Nicușor Dan, who would go on to become the President of Romania.

+On 5 May 2025, Dominic Fritz was appointed interim president of the USR, following the resignation of Elena Lasconi from the position, an interim that lasted until 13 June 2025.
+On the same day, he was elected president of the party in the first round with 67.2% of the votes.